joseasoler/tradergen/README.md

 **Gourmet:** Sells gluttonous food, recreational drugs and alcohol.
 Present in bulk and imperial orbital traders.

-**Hunting:** Has combat animals, hunting gear and exotic animal parts in stock.
+**Hunting:** Has combat animals, hunting gear and exotic animal parts (including ones from mods) in stock.
 Present in combat, slaver and imperial orbital traders.

+**Husbandry:** Adds farm and pet animals, kibble, hay and animal products to the stock.
+Present in bulk and imperial orbital traders.

 **Psycasting (with [Royalty](https://rimworldgame.com/royalty/)):** Sells psytrainers, psychic apparel and weapons.
 If a mod setting is enabled, it will also sell psylink neuroformers if the trader does not belong to the Empire faction.
 Present in exotic and imperial orbital traders.